COGS18/COGS18.github.io/_build/materials/14-Classes.md

 'Classes' define objects.
 The `class` keyword opens a code block for instructions on how to create objects of a particular type.
 </div>

-Think of classes as the _blueprint_ for creating and defining objects and their properties (methods, attributes, etc.)
+Think of classes as the _blueprint_ for creating and defining objects and their properties (methods, attributes, etc.).
+They keep related things together and organized.

 ## Example Class: Dog